WestGrid/trainingMaterials/pages/visualization.md

 #### *"Working with data objects in YT"* - YT webinar Part 2

 **Webinar** (2019-Jan-23) by Alex Razoumov

+In Part 2 we learn how to use <a href="https://yt-project.org" target="_blank">YT</a> for data analysis and manipulation, including creating isosurfaces and streamlines, exporting 3D scenes to interactive viewers such as ParaView and MeshLab, and subsetting data in many different ways.

 * [PDF slides]({{ site.baseurl }}/materials/yt20190123.pdf)